 What’s in a typical food parcel?

-A typical food parcel contains a minimum of three days of nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
+A typical food parcel contains a minimum of seven days of nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
 A typical food parcel includes: breakfast cereal, soup, pasta, rice, pasta sauce, baked beans, tinned meat, tinned vegetables, instant mash, UHT milk, tea, coffee, sugar, tinned dessert and biscuits.
 In addition to food, each parcel contains a selection of toiletries and household cleaning products.